-Painting wood furniture is not the time consuming, difficult process it used to be.
+Painting wood furniture is not the time-consuming, difficult process it used to be.
 The improvement in paint formulas has made the job of painting furniture a breeze.
-This paint project is very basic, no special techniques.
+This paint project is very basic, with no special techniques.
 Perfect for the beginning painter.

 We had to do a few repairs to the chest before getting to the easy part....painting.
 We bought this chest at auction for $17.50.
 We found a board in the wood stash to replace the missing bottom piece.

 It was a simple process to cut the board and nail it to the chest of drawers.

 Once the chest is painted, you will never know the board is a replacement piece.